brain games for dogs

 Giving your dog a calm sniffing job that burns mental energy without frantic movement.

-boredomrainy dayhigh energy
+boredomrainy dayhigh energy low chew risk meal-based

 1. Start with visible treats close by.